AurelDeveloper/LetterDisplaySRV/README.md

 - `fetcher.py`: This script fetches new emails from a specified Gmail account.
 It filters the emails based on the subject and uploads the content of the emails to a Supabase database.

-- `extractor.py`: This script downloads the latest email content from the Supabase database, extracts the necessary information from the email content, creates an `Article` object, and uploads the article data to the Supabase database.
+- `extractor.py`: This script downloads the latest email content from the Supabase database, extracts the necessary information from the email content, creates an `Article` object with the extracted information and the most common tag from a list of tags defined in the `.env` file, and uploads the article data to the Supabase database.
+If no tag is found in the content, a default tag defined in the `.env` file is used.

 - `supabase_client.py`: This script sets up the connection to the Supabase database using the URL and API key from the environment variables.

-- `.env`: This file contains environment variables such as the Supabase URL and API key, IMAP server details, email user and password, and non-newsletter keywords.
+- `.env`: This file contains environment variables such as the Supabase URL and API key, IMAP server details, email user and password, non-newsletter keywords, a list of tags, and a default tag.

+- `Article.py`: This file contains the class `Article`, the class is used to structure the data for each article.
+It has attributes for the `title`, `img`, `date`, `content`, `snippet`, `readtime`, `tag` of an article.

 ## How to run the project